WPChill/strong-testimonials/readme.txt

 Testimonial plugins typically offer either no styling at all or a handful of predefined layouts that may or may not look good in your theme.

-Strong Testimonials offers one layout for the shortcode and one for the widget inherited from the original version (GC Testimonials) that is just generic enough to look good in most cases with maybe a few tweaks (I always remove the gradient background ;)).
+Strong Testimonials offers one layout for the shortcode and one for the widget inherited from the original version (GC Testimonials) that is just generic enough to look good in most cases with maybe a few tweaks (I always remove the gradient gray background ;)).

 Its stylesheets are largely structural and can be easily overridden by your theme or a plugin like [Simple Custom CSS](https://wordpress.org/plugins/simple-custom-css/).
 You can also skip loading each stylesheet (page, widget, form) and let your theme handle it from the ground up.